 What is the Portugal Cultural Golden Visa?

-The Portugal Cultural Golden Visa is a residency-by-investment program designed for non-EU nationals who wish to support Portugal’s cultural and artistic sectors.
+The Portugal Cultural Golden Visa is a residency-by-investment program created for non-EU nationals who wish to actively support Portugal’s cultural and artistic sectors.

-Introduced as an alternative to real estate investments, this pathway allows individuals to obtain Portuguese residency by contributing to the preservation of national heritage or supporting artistic production.
+Introduced as an alternative to real estate investments, this pathway enables investors to secure Portuguese residency by contributing funds towards cultural projects.

 museum

-How to Choose the Right Portugal Cultural Golden Visa Project
+How to Choose the Right Cultural Golden Visa Project?

 The cultural Golden Visa route allows you to invest €250,000 (or €200,000 in low-density areas) in artistic production or cultural heritage preservation.
 Here’s what to look for: